Updated Sept. 8, 2021

 Telehealth and telemedicine are both terms that are used to describe virtual care.
 This type of care happens when video cameras and monitors are used to connect you to healthcare providers who are not located near you, meaning you don't have to travel to get the care you need.
 Some ways you can use telehealth to talk to a doctor include, but are not at all limited to: - Questions and diagnosis of common medical problems, such as headaches, digestive issues, sore throat - Follow-up appointments for chronic care - Virtual visit if you are unable to leave the house - Mental health services Services are available for any visit that is medically reasonable to be done using telehealth.
 The visit does not have to be specific to COVID-19 testing.
 Please check with your doctor to see if he/she is set-up to do telehealth visits. *BCBSKS members: Please check your contract for this benefit.
 Not all plans include telemedicine coverage.

 A telehealth/telemedicine visit costs about the same as an in-person visit.
 Fully insured members are responsible for their cost-share (co-pay, deductible) for telehealth and virtual services, with the exception of treatment for COVID-19.
 BCBSKS will cover the cost of COVID-19 treatment provided by telehealth/telemedicine until the end of the declared public health emergency or December 31, 2021, whichever comes first.
 Administrative Service Only (ASO) groups can choose to waive or not waive member cost share as of July 1, 2020.
 Please check your plan to see which applies to you. *BCBSKS members: Please check your contract for this benefit.
 Not all plans include telemedicine coverage.
-Members will have to pay their copay or deductible for all other telehealth visits beginning July 1, 2020. *BCBSKS members: Please check your contract for this benefit.
-Not all plans include telemedicine coverage.

 Yes, BCBSKS is encouraging patients and providers to lower the spread of disease and use social distancing technology such as telehealth, telephone, and/or e-visits.
 Members are responsible for their copay or deductible for all other telehealth visits.